“We need to change the partnership among government, private institutions,

 Since December 2004 Hanganak Non-Governmental Organization sponsored by the Armenian Women’s Welfare Association (A.W.W.A.-Inc.) has implemented a project to provide medical and social support to the elderly people living alone in Stepanakert.
 The project was conducted to address the basic health and social needs of the elderly by delivering comprehensive social and health care services along with the provision of pharmaceuticals and food.
 The project has undergone three phases before starting the general project that was launched in December 1st, 2005.

 The second phase – lasting from June 1st, 2005 to November 30th, 2005 –was called Transitional Project.
 By the end of the Second Phase the final list of the elders living alone in Stepanakert was developed.
 One of the important objectives of the Transitional Project was to define the proper number of medical and social care providers.
 The medical staff was gradually reduced from 10 physicians to one, and nurses from 12 to 6.
 Hence, during the general project the medical staff was intended to include 1 physician and several nurses on the assumption that 1 nurse serves about 50 patients.
-Regarding the social services it was suggested that one social care provider would serve at most 12-15 bedridden patents or about 25-30 elders in better health condition.
+Regarding the social services it was suggested that one social care provider would serve at most 12-15 housebound patents.

 The last phase – General Project– was developed and presented to the A.W.W.A.-Inc. in late October 2005 and was approved for the next 12-month period – from December 1st, 2005 to November 30, 2006.
 The project included the neediest 175 elders living alone in Stepanakert.
 The initial list was revised and updated several times because of drop-outs (mostly deaths) observed during the year.
 In late 2006 Hanganak NGO submitted a new proposal for the year 2007 with increased number of beneficiaries up to 200.
 The request for proposal was approved by the A.W.W.A.-Inc. in November, 2006.
 Thus, the Elderly Project has been delivering services to 200 beneficiaries living in Stepanakert since December 1st, 2006 up to 2020.

 Based on the pilot project and the geographical location and convenience of Shushi project it was decided to involve the physician occupied in Stepanakert Elderly Project to serve Shushi’s beneficiaries.
 In addition a nurse from out-patient department of Shushi Regional Hospital was hired for the Shushi Project as a serving nurse on part-time bases.
-They both serve all 30 beneficiaries.
-As for social services and/or support in everyday activities, the Ministry of Labor and Social Affairs takes the responsibility for providing care through the regional brunch of the Center of Home Care Services for the Single Elders and Disabled based in Stepanakert.
+Thus, a physician and a nurse were providing medical services.
+As for social services and/or support in everyday activities, the Ministry of Labor and Social Affairs takes that responsibility.
 The Shushi Project has been continued just after the Pilot Project.
 The main sponsors of the Project were Mr. Zaven Ken Darian and Mr. David Mkrtchyan.
 They donate their contribution through the All Armenian fund.
 The project was progressing well and unfortunately interrupted by the Third Artsakh War.

-Currently the Elderly Project serves approximately 300 beneficiaries from Stepanakert, Askeran region and refugees from Shushi and Hadrut regions.
+Currently the Elderly Project serves 320 beneficiaries from Stepanakert, Askeran region and refugees from Shushi, Martuni and Hadrut regions.